tiodospc/portfolio/index.md

 ## Portfolio

 ---
-Education
+## Education

 <ul>
-  <li>Computer Science Degree - Universidade Federal da Fronteira Sul - 2017 - Current</li>
+  <li>Computer Science Degree - Universidade Federal da Fronteira Sul.
+2017 - Current</li>
 </ul>

+---
+## Work Expirience

+<b>Software Engineer - Hotmart (jun 2021 - Present)</b>

+React Development: Proficient in building modern and responsive web applications using React.
+I implement up-to-date practices and scalable architectures to deliver exceptional user experiences.

+TypeScript: Specialized in using TypeScript to ensure safer, more readable, and maintainable code.
+I make the most of the benefits of static type systems to reduce errors and increase code quality.

+Jest Testing: Experienced in creating and running automated tests using Jest, ensuring the robustness and reliability of the developed code.

+<b>Front-end Developer - Compasso UOL (feb 2019 - jul 2021)</b>

 ---
 ### Category Name 1